 The request builder asks the router for the correct package, controller and action.
-For this it passes the current request path to the routers match() method.
+For this it passes the current request to the router route() method.
 The router then iterates through all configured routes and invokes their matches() method.
 The first route that matches, determines which action will be called with what parameters.

-The same works for the opposite direction: If a link is generated the router calls the resolve() method of all routes until one route can return the correct URI for the specified arguments.
+The same works for the opposite direction: If a link is generated the routers resolve() method calls the resolve() method of all routes until one route can return the correct URI for the specified arguments.